 \subsection{Model Transferability Estimation}

-The primary goal of model transferability estimation (MTE) is to efficiently predict how well a pre-trained model will perform on a new target task after fine-tuning, while avoiding the substantial computational cost of actually fine-tuning the model \cite{xue2024review, ding2024model}.
-MTE introduces metrics that quantify a model’s suitability for a specific target task, and these methods are commonly categorized into two groups: static and dynamic approaches \cite{ding2024model}.
-Static approaches compute scores directly from the target dataset and are often subdivided into four categories: feature-structure–based methods such as GBC \cite{pandy2022GBC}, which employs Bhattacharyya coefficients to measure inter-class separation, and NCTI \cite{wang2023NCTI}, which leverages neural collapse theory; Bayesian statistics–based methods, such as LEEP \cite{nguyen2020leep} and its variants \cite{li2021nleep}; information-theoretic methods such as negative conditional entropy (NCE), which has been shown to relate to the transferred model’s loss \cite{tran2019NCE}; and matrix-analysis–based methods, such as RankMe \cite{garrido2023rankme}.
-Dynamic approaches, by contrast, compute scores via learned mapping functions or lightweight learning frameworks, exemplified by SFDA \cite{shao2022SFDA}, which projects target features into a self-challenging space, the energy-based method ETran \cite{gholami2023etran}, and model-vectorization approaches such as Model Spider \cite{zhang2023modelspider}.
-Despite the wide variety of MTE metrics, their diverse underlying mechanisms lead to significant performance variability across datasets, underscoring the need for a task-aware automatic selection method.
+Model transferability estimation (MTE) aims to predict how well a pre-trained model will perform on a target task after fine-tuning, without incurring the cost of full fine-tuning.
+MTE metrics are commonly categorized into static and dynamic approaches \cite{ding2024model}.
+Static approaches obtain transferability scores directly from statistical properties of features or logits produced by candidate source models on the target dataset.
+They can be further divided into four categories: feature-structure-based methods, such as GBC \cite{pandy2022GBC} and NCTI \cite{wang2023NCTI}; Bayesian-statistics-based methods, such as LEEP \cite{nguyen2020leep} and its variants \cite{li2021nleep}; information-theoretic methods, such as negative conditional entropy (NCE) \cite{tran2019NCE}; and matrix-analysis-based methods, such as DISCO \cite{zhang2025disco}, which weights task-specific component scores by singular-value ratios.
+Dynamic approaches, by contrast, map the original static information into a different space via mapping functions or learning frameworks before computing scores.
+Representative methods include SFDA~\cite{shao2022SFDA}, which projects target features into a self-challenging Fisher space, SA~\cite{khoba2025SA}, which applies spread-and-attract perturbations to feature embeddings, and ETran~\cite{gholami2023etran}, an energy-based method.
+Despite the wide variety of MTE metrics, their diverse underlying mechanisms lead to substantial performance variability across datasets, motivating a task-aware automatic metric selection method.